reem010/Hexapod/README.md

 | DC Jack Adapter Female | 1 | Connects the DC adapter to the servo driver or ESP32 safely. |
 | USB Cable | 1 | Used to program the ESP32 and optionally supply temporary power during development. |

----

-## How It Works

-1. The **ESP32 runs the movement program**, controlling walking patterns.
-2. The **PCA9685 servo driver** receives signals from the ESP32 and drives the 12 servos.
-3. Each **leg moves via its two servos** (hip and knee), enabling coordinated locomotion.
-4. **External 5V power** ensures stable servo operation without overloading the microcontroller.

----

-## Notes

-- Ensure the servo power supply can handle the total current of all 12 servos.
-- The jumper wires are ideal for prototyping; for permanent builds, consider soldered connections.
-- Adjust servo angles in the program to fine-tune walking gait and balance.